Skipped to content anchor

 #1: Do your shopping homework (i.e., compare prices).

-With 1 in 3 Canadians intending to make the bulk of their holiday purchases online, it’s a good rule of thumb to comparison shop before you buy.
-One of the perks of online shopping (besides avoiding the hustle and bustle) is that you’ll instantly be able to compare prices, which will save you time and money.
+With 42% of Canadians intending to make the bulk of their holiday purchases online, it’s a good rule of thumb to comparison shop before you buy.
+One of the perks of online shopping (besides avoiding the hustle and bustle) is that you’ll instantly be able to compare prices, which will save you time, money, and stress (which explains why 6 in 10 Canadians find online shopping to be so much easier).

 #2: Set a spending limit.